-English Language is taught at Key Stage 3 with 93% achieving Levels 5-7 in 2014 intheir Communication Portfolio.
-Our schemes of work at this level not only implement the Revised Curriculum but also provide our students with a solid foundation in the skills required for GCSE study as it very much mirrors the GCSE English Language CCEA specification.
+Literacy is of paramount importance for academic success across the curriculum and we endeavour to promote reading, writing and SPAG for all pupils.
+Our schemes of work at this level not only implement the Revised Curriculum but also provide our students with a solid foundation in the skills required for GCSE study as it very much mirrors the GCSE English Language and Literature CCEA specification.
 Pupils are encouraged to engage in group work, paired work and self and peer assessment.

 English Literature is also a very popular option for A Level.
 The course involves the close study of a number of texts from throughout the history of English Literature – from John Donne to present day – within the three main genres of Drama, Poetry and Prose and leads to the CCEA AS and A2 qualifications.